AdamSmasherDerby/Statsbook-Tool/README.md

 ### Scores + Penalties:

-1. Jammers with lead and a penalty, but not marked "lost."
-2. Penalties recorded in jam numbers that are not present on the score sheet.
+1. Penalties recorded in jam numbers that are not present on the score sheet.

 ### Warnings:
 1. Errors that may be correctly entered substitutions.